VAT & Taxes

 In the country rates section enter the appropriate VAT rate for each country on your solution (or leave blank to use the country VAT).

 You can read more about reverse change for VAT under "Advanced VAT settings" in this article.

-A beverage, for instance, may be classified as wine in Denmark (taxed 25% in DK and 10% in United States), but spirits in the United States (taxed 25% in DK and 15% in the United States).
-In that case, assigning the product to either VAT group would result in one wrong VAT rate being applies to it during checkout.
+If products are classified differently in different countries, e.g. a beverage which is classified as wine in Denmark (taxed 25% in DK and 10% in United States), but spirits in the United States (taxed 25% in DK and 15% in the United States), they can be assigned to different VAT groups per country (Figure 6.1).

 You can access the VAT group matrix for a product from the product details ribbon bar.